 The Connecticut River defines its border with New Hampshire in east, Lake Champlain separates Vermont from New York state in north west, a straight line separates the state from Massachusetts in south.
 Vermont is divided into 14 counties.

 The region was the site of early European settlement.
-The area of Vermont was part of the original territory of the United States.
+The area of Vermont became part of the original territory of the United States.
 It was included in the Charter of New England in 1620, but was later included in grants creating New York in 1664 and 1674.
 Vermont was admitted to the Union on 18th February 1791, as the 14th state.

-Vermont occupies an area of 24,905 km² (9,616 sq mi) , making it the 45th-largest state, compared it is about one quarter the size of South Korea or Iceland.
+area of 24,905 km² (9,616 sq mi) , making it the 45th-largest state, compared it is about one quarter the size of South Korea or Iceland.
 Compared with other US states, Vermont is about the size of New Jersey, but it would fit into Texas 28 times.

 Vermont's hilly to mountainous landscape is quite forested, giving the state its nickname the Green Mountain State.